elbytes/reMind/README.md

 # reMind
-a todo list web app in Node.js (Express) using EJS This obligatory todolist app project is made with Express and Node.js It uses Mongo Atlas deployed app: <a target="_blank" href="https://mighty-scrubland-75759.herokuapp.com/">reMind</a>
+A learner-obligatory todolist web app with Node.js (Express) using EJS and MongoDB Atlas deployed app: <a target="_blank" href="https://mighty-scrubland-75759.herokuapp.com/">reMind</a>